ArjunxyzSatish/Spotify-Youtube-Downloader/README.md

 ## Installation

+### MacOS
+- Clone this repository by running the command `git clone https://github.com/ArjunxyzSatish/SaveThatSong` in a terminal window.

+- Navigate to the 'SaveThatSong' directory by running `cd SaveThatSong`.

+- Run the MacOS install script with `bash macOS_install.sh`.

+- This script installs homebrew first and installs all the required programs using homebrew (python3, ffmpeg, SaveThatSong).
+So it does everything for you! :D. If you would like to install this program directly from pip, you can check out the 'General' installation instructions below.

+### General
 - You'll first need to have Python and pip installed.
 Once you have that, open your terminal and type ` pip install SaveThatSong `

 - You'll also need `ffmpeg` for this to work.
 This is what the script uses to convert the files into an mp3 format.
 Make sure you have that installed before running the script.